GSA/coe-industry-day/README.md

 # Centers of Excellence

-## Solicitation status

-Solicitations have been posted on [eBuy](https://www.gsa.gov/tools/supply-procurement-etools/ebuy).

 ## Phase II - Industry Day and Reverse Industry Days

 On June 27-29, 2018, the [Centers of Excellence](https://coe.gsa.gov/) (CoE) teams from the [General Services Administration](https://www.gsa.gov/) (GSA) and the [U.S. Department of Agriculture](https://www.usda.gov/) (USDA) held an Industry Day (June 27) and Reverse Industry Days (June 28 and 29).